 The candidates' achievement(s) must include:

 - a demonstrable history of consistent and active defense of collective agreement provisions through the grievance process over a long period of time;

-- leadership within their association; and
+- leadership within local, provincial, or national associations; and

 - educational initiatives associated with the transmission of grievance handling knowledge and skills.